Equipment and materials

 Enlarger & timer

-An enlarger is used to project light through a negative and onto light-sensitive paper, allowing you to create a photographic print.
+An enlarger projects light through a negative onto photographic paper to create a print.
 Different models are designed to handle different negative sizes, offering flexibility depending on the format you're working with.

 A timer connects to the enlarger to control the duration of exposure.
 Accurate timing is crucial for producing consistent results and is an essential part of the darkroom workflow.